Jacqueline Nguyen

-Jacqueline Hong-Ngoc Nguyen (Nguyễn Hồng Ngọc; born May 25, 1965) is an American lawyer who serves as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
-She previously served as a United States district judge of the United States District Court for the Central District of California from 2009 to 2012 and as a California superior court judge from 2002 to 2009.
+Jacqueline Hong-Ngoc Nguyen (Nguyễn Hồng Ngọc; born May 25, 1965) is an active United States circuit judge of the United States Court of Appeals for the Ninth Circuit, and the first Asian woman on a United States federal appellate court.
+She was identified as a potential Supreme Court nominee.

 Early life and education

 Born Hong-Ngoc Thi Nguyen (Nguyễn Thị Hồng Ngọc) in Da Lat, Vietnam, her father was a South Vietnamese Army major who had worked closely with U.S. intelligence officials during the Vietnam War, she has 6 siblings.
 Nguyen moved to the United States when she was 10 as a refugee, after the Fall of Saigon in 1975.
 She was airlifted with her family to Camp Pendleton where they lived in a tent city shelter and were provided support for several months before being resettled.
 They ultimately settled in the La Crescenta-Montrose area of Los Angeles.
 Her family later opened a doughnut shop in Glendale, California, where Nguyen worked everyday after school and the weekends to help her parents.

 Nguyen earned her Bachelor of Arts degree in English in 1987 from Occidental College.
 She then earned a Juris Doctor from UCLA School of Law in 1991.